ghuntley/atlassian-rovo-source-code-z80-dump/README.md

 2. **`acli_analysis.md`** - Detailed technical analysis
 3. **`ROVO_EXTRACTED_SOURCE_INDEX.md`** - Source code catalog

+**Note**: The original `acli` binary (53MB) is not included in this repository due to GitHub file size limits.
+The extracted source code and analysis are complete and available.

 ## Conclusion

 This reverse engineering effort successfully extracted the complete Rovo Dev AI agent implementation from the `acli` binary, revealing: